 - Provide for the exchange of information, ideas, methods and resources relevant to the needs of the visually impaired.

 DACB was organized in 1990 under the American Council of the Blind of Texas (ACBT) an affiliate of the national organization.
 DACB advocates for the interests of blind and visually impaired Texans in the Dallas area.

 Though the majority of our members are blind or visually impaired membership is open to sighted persons who share in ACB’s mission and goals.
 Annual dues are $10.
-Contact Ana Russo to request an application.
-All members receive THE BRAILLE FORUM; a national publication of ACB news and activities available in Braille, large print, CD, or via email and THE TEXAS STAR, a publication of statewide news and activities that is available in large print, CD, or via email.
+You can fill out an application online from our membership page.
+All members receive THE BRAILLE FORUM; a national publication of ACB news and activities available in various accessible formats, and THE TEXAS STAR, a publication of statewide news and activities.